Visiting Barcelona in September

 13. Enjoy the Last of the Summer Rooftop Bars

-Barcelona’s coolest rooftop bars are usually found hidden inside swanky hotels, but you don’t have to be a staying customer to use them in most cases.
-Just head inside, go straight for the lift, and head to the top floor.
+Barcelona’s coolest rooftop bars are usually found hidden inside swanky hotels, but you don’t have to be a staying customer to use them in most cases – you just need to be able to afford the inflated bar prices.
+Just head inside, go straight for the lift, and head to the top floor and enjoy the amazing views and VIP vibe.
 These bars tend to open during the warm weather months, with most closing in September or October until the springtime.
-There’s a great list of the best rooftop bars over at Barcelona Navigator.
+There’s a great list of the best rooftop bars over at Barcelona Navigator, whose photo (above) we have borrowed!
+(Thanks Dan!).

 14. Enjoy a Local Food or Beer Tour

 Barcelona is full of foodie things to do, and hip local tours are multiplying year by year.
 One young company that specialises in both authentic tapas tours and regional craft beer tasting is the appropriately named Tapas & Beers.
-Their food tour takes place in the awesome district of Gracia, whilst their beer tour is led by an expert brewer.
+Their tapas tour takes place in the authentic Sant Antoni and Poble Sec districts, whilst their beer tour is led by a passionate cerveza connoisseur.

 15. Strike A Pose for a Professional Photographer